 Sharp left for Sheffield United in the summer, and we managed to get hold of Martin Paterson from Stoke City.
 Paterson never stopped running – and in the season we had him I actually changed the dugouts round because of him.
 The linesman on our side of the pitch used to stand in front of the opposition dugout, and Paterson would get called for a lot of offsides when he actually wasn’t.
 So I switched them so the linesman was now stood in front of us – making it harder for the opposition dugout to have an influence.

 We had some good results that season – we beat Sheffield Wednesday and Sheffield United – but we were operating on a League Two budget in the Championship and in the end we were relegated on 46 points.
-That would have kept us up in both of the last two Championship seasons, but that year it didn’t.
+That would have kept us up in a number of Championship seasons, but that year it didn’t.
 With any relegated side, questions would be asked of the manager.
 I’d been at Scunny for 10 years, though, and the chairman told me I wasn’t going anywhere.

 It was my club, if you like.
 I had a key to every room in the building, used to open the gates in the morning and lock them again at night.